gerardnico/giture/docs/commands/git-branch.md

 ## SUBMODULE

-By default, this command will not recurse over [submodule](../submodule.md)
+By default, this command will recurse over [submodule](../submodule.md)